JosefMamo12/ShoppingList/README.md

 # Shopping List Web Application

-This is a simple shopping list web application built with HTML, JavaScript, Node.js, and Express.js.
+This is a simple shopping list web application built with React, JavaScript, Node.js, and Express.js.
 Users can add items to their shopping list through the web interface.

 ## Table of Contents